Convergence and concentration properties of constant step-size SGD through Markov chains: Confidence bounds

 \section{Confidence bounds}

-Using the convergence and concentration results formulated in the previous sections for the invariant distribution of the SGD Markov chain, we are ready to state confidence bounds on the estimation of the optimal $\theta^\star.$ Recall that by Proposition~\ref{prop:invariant_properties}, the invariant distribution $\pi_\beta$ may not be centered around $\theta^\star$ unless the gradient is linear, which is a particular case.
-In general, the expectation of $\pi_\beta$ may not be equal to $\theta^\star$ but the bias is controlled by the step-size $\beta.$ Therefore, two possibilities are available for the final estimator: \begin{itemize} \item The last iterate $\theta_T$: with $T$ the optimization horizon.
-In which case a small step size is appropriate. \item A tail average $\frac{1}{n}\sum_{j=n_0+1}^{n_0+n} \theta_j$: in which case the step size may be chosen reasonably large within the convergence conditions. \end{itemize}
+Using the convergence and concentration results formulated in the previous sections for the iteration and invariant distribution of the SGD Markov chain, we are ready to state confidence bounds on the estimation of the optimal $\theta^\star.$ Recall that by Proposition~\ref{prop:invariant_properties}, the invariant distribution $\pi_\gamma$ may not be centered around $\theta^\star$ unless the gradient is linear, which is a particular case.
+In general, the expectation of $\pi_\gamma$ may not be equal to $\theta^\star$ but the bias is controlled by the step-size $\gamma.$ Therefore, two possibilities are available for the final estimator: \begin{itemize} \item The last iterate $\theta_T$: with $T$ the optimization horizon.
+In which case a small step-size is appropriate. \item A tail average $\frac{1}{n}\sum_{j=n_0+1}^{n_0+n} \theta_j$: in which case the step-size may be chosen reasonably large within the convergence conditions. \end{itemize}